eclipse-tractusx/item-relationship-service/docs/adminguide.md

 bpdm:
   bpnEndpoint: "${BPDM_URL:}" # Endpoint to resolve BPNs, must contain the placeholders {partnerId} and {idType}
-  oAuthClientId: common # ID of the OAuth2 client registration to use, see config spring.security.oauth2.client
+  oAuthClientId: bpdm # ID of the OAuth2 client registration to use, see config spring.security.oauth2.client
   timeout:
     read: PT90S # HTTP read timeout for the bpdm client
     connect: PT90S # HTTP connect timeout for the bpdm client